-Best Streaming Devices 2020
+Stream with the best devices of 2021

 - No TV controls on remote

-The Fire TV Stick Lite gives you the streaming basics and reliable button-activated Alexa commands for FHD TV owners.

-Best Gaming Console for Streaming: Xbox One X/S
+Best gaming console for streaming: Xbox Series X/S

-Of the three current-generation video game consoles, the Xbox One is undoubtedly the best entertainment console overall, along with being a popular gaming console.
-It can stream content in 4K and HDR, as well as Dolby Vision once enabled while doubling as a Blu-Ray player.
-And it has an HDMI-In port for passthrough, which you can use to connect your cable box to the console.
+Of the current-generation video game consoles, the Xbox Series X/S is undoubtedly the best entertainment console overall and a popular gaming console.
+Both versions can stream content in 4K and HDR and Dolby Vision, though only the Series X comes with a physical Blu-ray Drive.

-This generation of Xbox consoles is coming to an end with the arrival of the Xbox Series S and X, but these new consoles are removing the HDMI-In port, as well as the optical audio port for connecting it to a sound system.
-So while they'll still be just as handy for streaming content, they're not quite the same in terms of acting as a total entertainment hub.
+Unfortunately, this generation of Xbox consoles is removing the HDMI-In port, as well as the optical audio port for connecting it to a sound system.
+So while they'll still be just as handy for streaming content, they're not quite the same as the Xbox One series in terms of acting as a total entertainment hub.

-Obviously, you won't want to buy the Xbox One S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
+Obviously, you won't want to buy the Xbox Series X/S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
 And other streaming devices do offer gaming services like Apple Arcade, Stadia, and GeForce Now.
 Yet none of those services match the comprehensive library of console games you get with a true gaming console.
 And of the consoles available today, Microsoft has done the best job of curating an excellent collection of streaming apps.

 Pros: